 LEDs on the electronic drive unit show the basic operating states of the vacuum pump.
-A differentiated error and warning display is only possible in case of operation with a Pfeiffer Vacuum control unit or a PC.
+A differentiated error and warning display is only possible for operation with the Pfeiffer Vacuum display and control unit or a PC.

 LED Symbol LED status Display Meaning

 Off without current

 On, flashing "Pumping station OFF", rotation speed ≤ 60 rpm

 Green On, blinking "Pumping station OFF", rotation speed > 60 rpm

-Green On, inverse flashing "Pumping station ON", set rotation speed not reached
+On, inverse flashing "Pumping station ON", set rotation speed not reached

-On, constant "Pumping station ON", set rotation speed reached
+• On, constant "Pumping station ON", set rotation speed reached

 Standby on

 On, inverse flashes twice Selected speed temporarily overwritten by an autospeed mode

 Off no warning

-Yellow Λ On, short-time blinking Note 6)
+Yellow Λ On, short-time blinking Note 5)

-On, constant Warning
+Δ On, constant Warning

-On, flickering 1 sec Confirmation, command acceptance
+- On, flickering 1 sec Confirmation, command acceptance

-Red • Off No error
+Red Off No error

-ነ On, constant Error
+ר On, constant Error